keremakillioglu/keremakillioglu.github.io/_posts/2020-10-26-Undergraduate-Life.md

 Some people relax by playing games, some dance, and some clean-up the house...
 It is important to find events that comfort you most.
 Also, try to find the most productive system to maximize your in-class performance.
 I went to almost every class.
 I was not the guy who studied every day or every week, but I studied extensively every 2-3 weeks for every each of my classes.
 Also, I usually left the creative parts of my work to the last day of the deadline.
 I do the same still.
 Somehow, I manage my time perfectly and focus intensely on deadline days.
-It should have something to with adrenaline.
+It should have something to do with adrenaline.
 (PS.
 I did not miss any deadlines.)

 **4. GPA**
 I graduated with 3.51/4.00, which was good enough for me.
 Having a good GPA should not be the aim but a result.
 I think studying for a high GPA is boring and